Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_portfolio/6pd.md

 We used reinforcement learning to design a route for the deliveryman to send all of the blocks to their respective drop-off cells by using the least number of steps.
 A primary Q learning method was deployed.
 We also designed a visualization module to display the Q values in real-time.

-Keywords: Q table, reinforcement learnin, PD-world, visulization
 <p align="center"><img src="/figures/pd.gif"  width="700" class="inline"/></p>

+**Keywords**:  Q table, reinforcement learnin, PD-world, visulization

 - Course Project of "Artificial Intelligent"
 - Collaborators: [Priyal Kulkarni